The key to finding most fish in the waters of Destin is to either find the schools of bait fish or to find the structure where bait fish and their

 where you will find the big grouper, amberjack, dolphins, tuna, billfish,

-ago, fishermen would haul out old car bodies, buses, washing machines, etc to provide this structure for fish.
-Now, the placement
+fishermen would haul out old car bodies, buses, washing machines, etc to provide this structure for fish.
+Now, the placement of anything on

 The main government agency that controls what can

 be placed on the floor of the Gulf of Mexico for United